Inverse Cubature and Quadrature Kalman filters: Inverse Filter Models

+for all $j=1,2,\hdots,\overline{m}^{n_{z}}$.
+The I-QKF's recursions then follow the time and measurement update procedure in \eqref{eqn:ICKF f propagate}-\eqref{eqn:ICKF covariance update}.
+Note that the choice of I-QKF's $\overline{m}$ is independent of any assumption about the forward QKF's parameter $m$.

 I-QKF recursions also similarly follow from the non-additive noise formulation of QKF\cite{arasaratnam2007qkf}.
-Analogous to I-CKF, I-QKF also generates only one set of quadrature points per recursion but the relative increase in the state dimension from $n_{x}$ to $n_{z}$ is more significant in the latter.
-The QKF and, hence, I-QKF suffer from the curse of dimensionality because the number of quadrature points increases geometrically with the state-space dimension.
+Analogous to I-CKF, I-QKF also generates only one set of quadrature points per recursion, but the relative increase in the state dimension from $n_{x}$ to $n_{z}$ is more significant in the latter.
+The QKF and, hence, I-QKF suffer from the curse of dimensionality because the number of quadrature points increases exponentially with the state-space dimension.
 On the contrary, the cubature/sigma points in CKF/UKF scale up linearly.
-However, the expensive computations required to estimate $\{\bm{\zeta}_{i},\omega_{i}\}_{1\leq i\leq m^{n_{x}}}$ ($\{\overline{\bm{\zeta}}_{j},\overline{\omega}_{j}\}_{1\leq j\leq\overline{m}^{n_{z}}}$) in forward QKF (I-QKF) are performed offline \cite{arasaratnam2007qkf}. \begin{remark} For the one-dimensional state space ($n_{x}=1$), the forward $3$-point QKF coincides with the forward UKF with $\kappa=2$ \cite{ito2000gaussian}.
+However, the expensive computations required to estimate $\{\bm{\zeta}_{i},\omega_{i}\}_{1\leq i\leq m^{n_{x}}}$ ($\{\overline{\bm{\zeta}}_{j},\overline{\omega}_{j}\}_{1\leq j\leq\overline{m}^{n_{z}}}$) in forward QKF (I-QKF) are performed offline \cite{arasaratnam2007qkf}.
+Further, \cite{closas2012multiple,closas2015computational} suggest methods for QKF's complexity reduction. \begin{remark}[Simplification to I-UKF] For the one-dimensional state space ($n_{x}=1$), the forward $3$-point QKF coincides with the forward UKF with $\kappa=2$ \cite{ito2000gaussian}.
 In this case, I-QKF with $\overline{m}=3$ also coincides with I-UKF with $\overline{\kappa}=2$. \end{remark}